Benefits of Quitting Weed

 Accordion Image

 After the euphoria of marijuana wears off, many people feel depressed and anxious.[5]
-They may use marijuana as a means of escape from emotional, physical, or psychological stress, and though that works temporarily, it can make mental health conditions worse in the long run.
+They may use marijuana as a means of escape from emotional, physical, or psychological stress.
+Though that works temporarily, it can make mental health conditions worse in the long run.

 Fortunately, quitting marijuana can improve your mental health quickly.
-In fact, many people find a renewed sense of energy, motivation, and purpose after quitting marijuana.
+Many people find a renewed sense of energy, motivation, and purpose after quitting marijuana.

 How to Stop Smoking Weed Cold Turkey